molsonkiko/JsonToolsNppPlugin/docs/README.md

 ### Working with selections ###

-[Starting in version v5.5](/CHANGELOG.md#550---unreleased-yyyy-mm-dd), you can work with one or more selections rather than treating the entire file as JSON.
+[Starting in version v5.5](/CHANGELOG.md#550---2023-08-13), you can work with one or more selections rather than treating the entire file as JSON.

-Let's see how this works with an [example log file](/testfiles/small/example_json_logfile.log):
+Let's see how this works with an example log file.
 ```
 Error 1:    [1,2,3]
 Warning 2:  {"a":3}